The 20% Project for Schools – A Modest Proposal, by Derry Hannam

 The modest proposal

 So – my modest proposal.
-All state-funded schools, both primary and secondary, should be encouraged to allocate at least 10% of curriculum time to be negotiated around the interests of the students and staff.
-Time for individual or collaborative self-directed education with the teachers being available as facilitators or ‘experts’ if their services were requested by the students.
+All state-funded schools, both primary and secondary, should be encouraged to allocate 20% of curriculum time to be negotiated around the interests, concerns, purposes and questions of the students.
+Time for individual or collaborative self-directed learning with the teachers being available as facilitators or ‘experts’ if their services were requested by the students.
+The staff could also use this time to pursue their own research questions and interests as exemplars of lifelong learning.

 I predict that the negotiation process itself would be educational.
 The motivation and morale of all will rise.
 The new engagement which will result will more than compensate for any feared loss of learning from reduction in formal subject teaching time.
 In fact, standards will rise.
 Results will improve.
-Students will learn how to take responsibility for at least part of their learning and learn how to manage at least part of their own time – both crucial if they are to deal with the changes and uncertainties that the Fourth Industrial Revolution is already presenting us with.
+Students will learn how to take responsibility for at least part of their learning and learn how to manage at least part of their own time – both crucial if they are to deal with the changes, opportunities and uncertainties that the Fourth Industrial Revolution (4IR), artificial intelligence (AI), and Climate Change are already presenting us with.

 It’s already happening in the most innovative companies

-Drawing on the 3M philosophy, Google has introduced its ‘20% Project’ where employees are encouraged to follow their own ideas for innovations that might be of interest or benefit to the company but which are beyond their actual job descriptions for 20% of their paid work time.
-This has led to some of the most profitable of Google’s innovations such as Gmail and Adsense.
+Drawing on the 3M philosophy, Google has introduced its ‘20% Project’ where employees are encouraged to follow their own ideas beyond their actual job descriptions for 20% of their paid work time.
+This has led to some of the most profitable of Google’s innovations such as Gmail and Adsense, actually developed by one of Esther Wojcicki’s daughters, Susan, until recently CEO at YouTube.
 The US company Target Project has opened up a similar scheme to all its employees with its “Orange Friday” programme.

-The transfer of the 20% idea from the hi-tech business world to education is already happening in the United States.
+The transfer of the 20% idea from the hi-tech business world to education is already happening in the United States and Germany.

-Wojcicki’s ideas run parallel to the emergence of the 20Time movement, nicely illustrated in a Vimeo film by Sean Ziebarth, and extensively described in Kevin Brookhouser’s book “The 20Time Project: How Educators Can Launch Google’s Formula for Future Ready Innovation.”
+Wojcicki’s ideas run parallel to the emergence of the 20Time movement, nicely illustrated in a Vimeo film by Sean Ziebarth, and described in detail by Kevin Brookhouser in his book “The 20Time Project: How Educators Can Launch Google’s Formula for Future Ready Innovation.”

-Every school should be free to organise the use of this time in its own way – it could be half a day per week plus 20% of some lessons, or two half-days, or one day per week, or 20% of all lessons.
-And, of course, if it was found that as students became more motivated the compulsory directed curriculum could be managed in a reducing amount of time then the 20% could grow.
+Every school should be free to organise the use of this 20% time in its own way – it could be half a day per week, plus 20% of some lessons, or two half-days, or one day per week, or 20% of all lessons.
+And, of course, if it was found that as students became more motivated the compulsory directed curriculum could be managed in a reducing amount of time, then the 20% could grow.

 The world is ready for the idea?